1,613 New York Readers on Civic Participation and Early Voting in 2020

 “Have donated significantly to candidates, staffed our local Democratic headquarters, written letters to Michigan via Vote Forward, written well over 200 postcards to Georgia via Postcards to Swing States, will be text banking this coming Saturday and Monday, and working as a poll challenger on Election Day, have signs in the yard.”

 “In the past I have been a trained poll watcher (first Obama run).
-Now I am at risk to work in person, and am retired, so made donations to ActBlue (includes down ballot support), MJ Hegar vs John do-nothing Cornyn, for example.
+Now I am at risk to work in person, and am retired, so made donations to ActBlue (includes down-ballot support), M.J.
+Hegar vs. John Do-Nothing Cornyn, for example.
 I am scared to put out a yard sign and note many fewer yard signs this year (about evenly split).
 I don’t post anything political or express my opinion except quietly when asked.
-I have a neighbor with QANON signage on her car.
+I have a neighbor with QAnon signage on her car.
 I only talk politics to my friends (not including some family members, BTW).”

 “Didn’t vote in 2016.
 Will never make that choice again.”

 “I’ve donated even more money this cycle (though it’s not much, maybe $1,000 this year), giving much more to competitive Senate and House races to try to ensure an institutional bulwark to protect Democratic votes.
-I had wanted to be a poll worker for the first time, but my pre-existing health vulnerabilities and the increasing case rate has me frankly too scared to do that.”
+I had wanted to be a poll worker for the first time, but my preexisting health vulnerabilities and the increasing case rate has me frankly too scared to do that.”

-“I did a huge amount of volunteering for Bernie, and a fair bit in the NYC local democratic primaries here in Queens.
+“I did a huge amount of volunteering for Bernie, and a fair bit in the NYC local Democratic primaries here in Queens.
 I am not volunteering for Biden.”

 “I’m a newer immigrant from Canada.
 This is my second presidential election, and I acquired my citizenship in 2013 specifically to be able to vote.
 A permanent resident cannot have a say politically, but experiences the full effect of policy decisions every day.
-I’ve been engaged more this time as a voter, participating in text-banking, political discussions, outreach, and donations.
+I’ve been engaged more this time as a voter, participating in text banking, political discussions, outreach, and donations.
 I’ve encouraged involvement in the primaries and engaged with voters in different states to help them find ballot places, register, and know their rights.
 I’m far more involved this election because the last one hinged on a few thousand votes in my state.
 Historically minorities are underrepresented, so I’m putting my privilege (white, educated, Canadian) to use to help other voters be heard.”

 “I have donated more money to political campaigns this year than I’ve donated cumulatively in my whole life.
 I’ve written and mailed hundreds of postcards, volunteered as a poll greeter, and phone banked (for the first time).
 I’ve attended at least one election-related event a week (virtually) since at least April.
 I’m exhausted, but in 2016 I didn’t do enough.
 This year I’m doing all I can to remove the criminal from the White House.”

-“I have volunteered as an election protection attorney in swing states every year since 2012.
+“I have volunteered as an election-protection attorney in swing states every year since 2012.
 I was set to go to Pennsylvania this year, but backed out because of all of the people bringing guns to polling places and the escalation of rhetoric and political violence in general.
 I firmly believe in protecting the right to vote, but I’m not about to have my baby grow up without a mom because a nutcase shot up a polling place where I was volunteering.
 So I am doing a hotline instead.
 It doesn’t feel great to opt out like that, but at a certain point you do have to think about these choices in these terms.”

 “This will be my third time voting in a presidential election.
 I previously voted by absentee ballot in 2012 and in person in 2016.
 This year was the first year I’ve donated small amounts to support my candidate.
 I come from a family of immigrants and have had conversations with my family about the importance of voting.
-Many of my family members unfortunately do not want to vote as they believe their vote won’t matter or that they don’t support either candidate, but I want them to recognize the power of our votes as Chinese-Americans.”
+Many of my family members unfortunately do not want to vote as they believe their vote won’t matter or that they don’t support either candidate, but I want them to recognize the power of our votes as Chinese Americans.”

 “I’m voting in my third presidential election.
 It’s my first presidential election in a swing state, Wisconsin.
-I am inundated by calls, texts, and mailers, and I’m starting to get a little irked when I see friends in other states instagramming their postcards to voters in swing states like mine, reminding them to vote.
+I am inundated by calls, texts, and mailers, and I’m starting to get a little irked when I see friends in other states Instagramming their postcards to voters in swing states like mine, reminding them to vote.
 Honestly, maybe those do help, but most of the people I’ve talked to who are getting them are fed up.
 The calls, I think, help more, because callers are able to talk potential voters through how to request their ballots, or check their registration, and basically interact based on what others need.
 The “tell Wisconsin to vote!” attitude, of especially the postcards and letters, feels like it’s more for the people sending them, to feel like they’re helping, than for the people here — and after a summer full of performative wokeness (in addition to people doing the work!)
-I’m just…ugh.
-I work in public radio, so I can’t donate, phone/text bank, or canvass — about all I can do is cast my ballot, make sure my family is casting theirs, and keep working on stories that tell people about the issues and the voting process.”
+I’m just …ugh.
+I work in public radio, so I can’t donate, phone/text bank, or canvas — about all I can do is cast my ballot, make sure my family is casting theirs, and keep working on stories that tell people about the issues and the voting process.”

 “I canvased and phone banked in previous elections, both presidential and governor, while living in southern Ohio.
-I did not canvass or call this year.
-A healthy mix of hope and rage used to push me to door steps and phone banks.
+I did not canvas or call this year.
+A healthy mix of hope and rage used to push me to doorsteps and phone banks.
 Now the only thing I feel is tired.
 Rage still simmers to the surface, but there is no hope left in me.
 I dread that even if Biden wins, Trump will not accept the results.
-I don’t know what that would look like, but there is a long time between election day and inauguration day.
+I don’t know what that would look like, but there is a long time between Election Day and Inauguration Day.
 I fear the worst for each of those days.”

 “I have never been more outspoken in my life, particularly about wearing a mask and voting.
 This year I wrote postcards to voters for the first time.
-I also (finally) convinced my younger brother – who voted for Trump in 2016 – that another four years of this would gut any semblance of social programs or environmental protection we had, drive good people out of government, and completely decimate our democracy.
-All I had to do was promise to pay any ‘gun taxes’ – all he has to do is take a photo of his ballot with the Biden circle filled in.
-He will register day-of.
+I also (finally) convinced my younger brother — who voted for Trump in 2016 — that another four years of this would gut any semblance of social programs or environmental protection we had, drive good people out of government, and completely decimate our democracy.
+All I had to do was promise to pay any ‘gun taxes’ — all he has to do is take a photo of his ballot with the Biden circle filled in.
+He will register day of.
 Nothing has felt this existential in my 27 years of life.
 I am terrified.”

-“I am voting in-person on Election Day for Joe Biden.
+“I am voting in person on Election Day for Joe Biden.
 I have only voted in two presidential elections, Gore in 2000 and Clinton in 2016.
 This election was the first time I have ever donated money or time to any campaign.”

 “This is my second time voting.
-I actually attended the college at Hillary Clinton’s alma mater so election night of 2016 was a lot.
+I actually attended college at Hillary Clinton’s alma mater so Election Night of 2016 was a lot.
 2016 was my first election and I was a freshman in college.
 It definitely awakened my political awareness.
 Summer of 2019 I got more interested in the political process because I saw how Hillary lost but also how Trump needed to go.
 I liked Biden before my friends and thought he had the best chance to beat Trump for all the reasons we are seeing now.
 In this election, I donated for the first time after RBG’s death and then again Amy Coney Barrett’s confirmation.
-I texted for a Florida start up to make sure people were registered to vote and double check their application went through.
+I texted for a Florida start-up to make sure people were registered to vote and double-check their application went through.
 This is a very important election for a plethora of reasons and I wanted to help make sure Biden wins in any way I can.”

 “I have donated but wish I had done more.
 I am helping my siblings figure out their mail-in ballot and have convinced my grandma to vote for Biden.”